 Stolen Valor Hour

 As you may know, I’ve been teaching criminal law to undergraduate students at Chico State for the past couple of years.
-The class is learning about property crimes and during our discussion today of the crime larceny by trick someone brought up stolen valor.
+We’re covering property crimes and someone in class brought up stolen valor.

 Stolen valor generally refers to the act of falsely claiming military service, awards, medals, or any other military-related experience, with the intent to gain benefits, respect, or recognition.
 It's essentially lying about military accomplishments to falsely portray oneself as having served in the armed forces or received certain honors.